 Selling a house in a divorce: Step-by-step

-The process of selling a house is generally the same as any other situation.
-But here are some differences and callouts to keep in mind.
+The process of selling a house during a divorce is more or less like selling a house at any other time.
+But here are some variables specific to divorce that you should keep in mind.

 1. Connect with a lawyer

-Since each state has different laws regarding property sales in a divorce, you’ll need to consult a real estate attorney for legal advice on how best to proceed.
+Since each state has different laws regarding property sales in a divorce, you should consult a real estate attorney for legal advice on how best to proceed.
 If you’re already working with a divorce lawyer, they may be able to advise you on your home sale.

 2. Find a real estate agent

 A realtor can provide immense relief for spouses who are simply too tied up in the divorce to invest sufficient time and effort into their home sale.
-Their goal is to sell the home for the most money possible within a reasonable amount of time — something both spouses can agree is important.
+Their goal is to sell the home for the most money possible within a reasonable timeframe — something both spouses can likely agree is important.

-It’s always a smart idea to enlist the services of a good real estate agent when selling your home — but especially so when you’re in the middle of a divorce.
+It’s always a smart idea to enlist the services of a good real estate agent when selling your home, and even more so when you’re in the middle of a divorce.

 4. List the home

-You’ll typically encounter less hassle and disputes when you sell your home BEFORE filing for a divorce because you can keep:
+You’ll typically encounter fewer hassles and disputes when you sell your home before filing for a divorce because you can keep the property title in both your names and continue sharing housing expenses.

 5. Agree on how to handle offers and negotiations